kobirhumayun/finance_management/README.md

 ## Security
 - No service in this stack publishes host ports; only the shared edge Nginx service faces the public internet.
 - Secrets remain in the copied environment files (`env/*.env`, `server/.env.compose`, `client/.env.compose`) and are injected at runtime via Compose.
-- API, MongoDB, and Redis run exclusively on the internal `finance-management_net` and are unreachable from other applications or the host.
+- API, MongoDB, and Redis run exclusively on the application-scoped `finance-management_net` and remain unreachable from other applications or the host because no host ports are published.

 ## Central Nginx (shared across apps)
 The edge proxy runs separately from this repository.
 It should be deployed once on the VPS, own the `edge_net` network, manage TLS certificates, and publish `:80`/`:443`.
 Each application stack (including this one) connects its public `*-web` service to `edge_net` so the proxy can route traffic by hostname.